jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/_pay.md

   * `_memo` is a memo to pass along to the emitted event, and passed along the the funding cycle's data source and delegate.
   * `_delegateMetadata` are bytes to send along to the delegate, if one is provided.
 * The function is private to this contract.
-* The function returns the leftover amount if the splits don't add up to 100%.
+* The function doesn't return anything.

 # Body